 When dividing property in a divorce, courts apply the “just and right” legal standard as set forth in the Texas Family Code.

 While there is no magic number assigned to that “just and right” legal standard, most people agree that it generally starts at a 50/50 split.
-The court will then consider dozens of factors that might move the needle in favor of one spouse or the other.
+The court considers dozens of factors that might move the needle in favor of one spouse or the other.

-Common examples of factors that might result is something other than a 50/50 split include: fault in the breakup of the marriage, disparity in earning power, size and value of each party’s separate estate, as well as the age and physical condition of each spouse.
+Common examples of factors that a court considers in ordering something other than a 50/50 split include: fault in the breakup of the marriage, disparity in earning power, size and value of each party’s separate estate, as well as the age and physical condition of each spouse.

 The Process of Dividing Property